BOARD OF DIRECTORS

-Brandilyn Johnson, Treasurer and Co-founder
+Brandilyn Johnson, Vice President of Community Outreach and Co-founder

 Brandilyn has a Bachelor of Science degree in Elementary Education.
 She has dedicated her time for the past 9 years in a first grade classroom supporting children in becoming the best version of themselves.
 She currently resides in Delaware with her husband and two sons.
 Her oldest son, Dawson, was diagnosed with Malan syndrome in November 2017 at 13 months of age.
 Dawson’s diagnosis included a whirlwind of emotions surrounding it.
 With love, support and connections made along her Malan journey, Brandilyn is able to be Dawson’s advocate and fight daily to have his needs met.
 Brandilyn hopes to be a support for families battling with similar emotions, as well as a resource and an educator for those in need.
 She is thrilled to be working alongside her fellow board members to bring awareness to Malan syndrome and has high expectations to be an important piece in helping so many others on this journey.

 Susan is a devoted grandmother, whose youngest grandchild, Dominick, was diagnosed with Malan syndrome in 2017.
 Susan joins the Board with 30 years of accounting experience.
 She hopes her service will help create brighter futures for individuals with Malan syndrome.

 Bethanne holds a Masters degree in Social Work from Boston College.
 She has dedicated the past 15 years working with at risk youth dealing specifically with the emotional and behavioral issues of family integration, education and socialization.